 Everyone in an organization essentially wants the same things: a manageable home/work balance, the opportunity to be a part of a winning team, and the chance to enjoy the day with respectful and fun people.
-To achieve these goals, leaders must take action to create a positive work environment.
-But what exactly is work culture, how can we know for sure if ours is good, and what can we do to improve it?
+To achieve these goals, you must take into account how leadership affects company culture, and leaders must take action to create a positive work environment.
+But what is workplace culture?
+How can we know for sure if ours is good, and what can we do to improve it?

 Every organization has its own personality and atmosphere.
 There is not a specific set of characteristics that define work culture.
-When people of different backgrounds and beliefs come together, a culture simply emerges.
-When we talk about “work culture” within an organization, what we mean is: a set of shared rules, beliefs, and attitudes that dictate how things are done and how people interact.
+A culture simply emerges when people of different backgrounds and beliefs come together.
+When we talk about “workplace culture” within an organization, what we mean is a set of shared rules, beliefs, and attitudes that dictate how things are done and how people interact.

-Every organization has a culture, whether formally acknowledged or not, and it is generally dictated by the leadership.
-Whether leaders are deliberately or unintentionally shaping the culture depends on how aware they are of the effect their actions and policies are having on the people around them.
+Every organization has a culture, whether formally acknowledged or not, which is generally dictated by the leadership.
+Whether leaders are deliberately or unintentionally shaping the culture depends on how aware they are of their actions and policies' effect on the people around them.
 We can further categorize work cultures based on sentiment and outcomes to determine if a work culture is positive or negative.

-It may not be immediately obvious to you whether you’re running a workplace that has become sour.
+It may not immediately be obvious whether you’re running a workplace that has become sour.
 Take a hard look at your organization and ask yourself if any of the following apply:

 Unhealthy gossip is common